What is the difference between the BioProject Committee and the Biography Project? Who are you anyway?

-Please send a note to Mark Armour.
-He will then ask you if you read the rest of this FAQ.
+- Please send a note to Rory Costello or Gregory Wolf.
+They will then ask you if you read the rest of this FAQ.

 NOTE: One restriction to note.
 If the person is a player, they must not have played in the previous five years.
 We don’t want the biography to be constantly out of date.
 The same applies to non-players if they are still making an impact.

 - If you want to write but are not sure whom to write about, consider what kind of research you want to do.
 Do you want to be able to interview the subject?
 If so, try to find someone who lives near you or to whom you would like to speak on the telephone.
 Perhaps someone from your favorite childhood team?